 Now it’s quite obvious that you cannot keep such a large dog in an apartment.
 The Daniff does best in a big house with a yard.
 However, if you live in a big apartment and have a dog park or open space nearby, and you take your dog for a run every day, then it may work.
 But a large space is a must for this dog, as it needs to move its giant self around comfortably.

-There are no known major health problems that a Daniff faces.
-Allergies, bone issues, dental issues, or eye issues are practically non-existent.
-However, it may experience bloating, just like the Great Dane.
+Being such a large mix, you really want to watch their weight.
+Obesity can create many health issues.
+They can be prone to hip dysplasia, heart problems and digestive issues, such as bloat.
 The lifespan of this breed is more than the Dane’s.
 A Daniff generally lives between 9 to 11 years of age, but some dogs may also live longer.